Networks: South West Critical Care

 The SECCN transfer guidelines are currently being updated and will be uploaded as soon as possible.
 In the interim, please contact firstname.lastname@example.org for any information or access the Intensive Care Society guidelines for the critically ill adult:

 Each critical care unit runs transfer training for staff.
 An Intensive Care Society accredited simulation based transfer course (STricT) has been developed by St Peter’s Hospital and Royal Surrey County Hospital critical care units supported by SECCN and Health Education Kent, Surrey & Sussex.
 This course is also run at East Sussex Hospitals.
 For further information on STricT please visit https://strictcourse.co.uk or contact email@example.com,

 The North West London Critical Care Network website contains comprehensive critical care transfer information and can be found at: www.londonccn.nhs.uk

-SECCN has held a critical care conference annually since 2014 and the event continues to go from strength to strength, attracting renowned speakers from within and outside the network and is attended by members of all health professional groups working in critical care.
+SECCN has held a critical care conference annually since 2014 and the event continues to go from strength to strength.
+We are fortunate to be able to attract renowned speakers from within and outside the network and our conferences are attended by members of all health professional groups working in critical care.
 The event is kindly sponsored by a variety of companies which ensures that the event is free to delegates.
 A poster competition is held each year as well as a short quiz and each has a small prize for the winner.